 Most of us experience the shock of an unexpected bill every once in a while.
 It could be something you didn’t see coming, like a problem with your house that isn’t covered by insurance.
 Or it could be something you forgot to account for, like renewing your car insurance.

-It’s generally recommended that an emergency fund be equivalent to about three months’ worth of living expenses.
+It’s generally recommended an emergency fund be equivalent to about three months’ worth of living expenses.
 This would also help you cope if you lost your primary source of income, such as your job.

 9. Plan for the future